moyano83/Kafka-definitive-guide/README.md

 If a topic’s partitions are not balanced across the cluster, or is taken offline and the partition is under-replicated or a new broker is added and needs to receive a share of the cluster load, you might want to change the replica assignments for a partition.
 To generate a set of partition moves, you must create a file that contains a JSON object listing the topics:
-`kafka-reassign-partitions.sh --zookeeper <zookeeper connect> --generate --topics-to-move-json-file <string>
+`kafka-reassign-partitions.sh --zookeeper <zookeeper connect> --generate --topics-to-move-json-file <string> --broker-list <broker1,broker2...>`
---broker-list <comma separated broker id list>`
 The tool will output, on standard output, two JSON objects describing the current partition assignment for the topics and the proposed partition assignment.
 To execute a proposed partition reassignment from the file generated:
 `kafka-reassign-partitions.sh --zookeeper <zookeeper connect> --execute --reassignment-json-file <string>`